vyoung831/Mintee/doc/Development/application-architecture.md

 1. Model components.
 Stored in the `core-data` dir and comprised of the following:
     1. NSManagedObject subclasses.
     1. Custom data types used as transformables.
 1. View components.
-Stored in the `views` dir and comprised of the following:
+SwiftUI Views stored in the `views` dir.
-    1. SwiftUI Views.
-    1. UIKit components:
-        1. UIViewController subclasses.
-        1. UIView subclasses.
-    1. SwiftUI/UIKit bridging components:
-        1. UIViewControllerRepresentable subclasses.
-        1. UIHostingController subclasses.

-To maintain separation of concerns between view, model, and utility components, the following table illustrates each component's responsibilities.
+To maintain separation of concerns, the following defines each component's responsibilities.
 | Component | Responsibilities | What the component should __NEVER__ do |
 |-|-|-|
 | Model components | <ul> <li/> Implement and provide APIs for other components to use to execute business logic. <li/> Implement and provide APIs for other components to use to validate data against business rules. </ul> | <ul> <li/> Save or rollback MOC changes. </ul> |